VudhanthiNeeraja/Telugu-English-Translation/README.md

 <!-- This model card has been generated automatically according to the information the Trainer had access to.
 You
 should probably proofread and complete it, then remove this comment. -->

+This model was created as part of a hackathon for SAWiT.

 # Results

 This model is a fine-tuned version of [facebook/mbart-large-50-many-to-many-mmt](https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt) on an unknown dataset.